wpmotto/motto/src/pages/wordpress-services/updates.md

 title: 'WordPress Updates'
 layout: "@layouts/Service.astro"
 description: The most critical thing you can do for WordPress is keep its plugins and core up-to-date.
 We do this for you every month, safely and effectively with reporting on how things went.
-price: 120
+price: 125
 term: month
-included:
+# included:
-    - wp-sla
+#     - wp-sla
 subnav:
+    - 1 Hour of developer support
     - Updating Plugins and Themes
     - Updating WordPress Core
     - Updating Server Infrastructure